9 Essential Skills You Must Master Before Becoming A Seriously Skilled Conversational Hypnotist – 2ND EDITION

 So the trick is to get yourself into the right frame of mind before any interaction takes place.

 Suppose, for example, that someone you know is constantly feeling stressed.
-With your conversational hypnosis skills, a few minutes with you and they should be feeling a lot more relaxed.
+With your conversational hypnosis techniques, a few minutes with you and they should be feeling a lot more relaxed.
 Lighter, happier, like a weight’s been lifted off their shoulders.

 That’s not likely to happen though, if you’re feeling stressed yourself.
 Perhaps because someone snapped at you while you were waiting in line at the post office.
 Or maybe another driver cut you off on the freeway.
 Or a colleague at work is making things uncomfortable for you.